Back To Search Results

 Extubation Failure

 Extubation failure and the need to be re-intubated within 48 hours are noted in 10 to 20% of patients despite passing a spontaneous breathing trial and undergoing planned extubation.[18]
-12 to 14% of planned extubations.
+Twelve to 14% of planned extubations.
 Extubation failure increases the length of mandatory ventilation, odds of the need for tracheostomy, medical expenditure, and the risk of mortality.[18][19]
 Risk factors for reintubation include a weak cough and frequent suctioning.
 Additional features that may predict reintubation include a rapid shallow breathing index over 58 breaths per minute per liter, a positive fluid balance during the 24 hours preceding extubation, and pneumonia as the reason for the initial intubation.
 Patients aged 65 and older with severe chronic cardiac or respiratory disease appear to be at particularly high risk for extubation failure.
-Extubation failure carries a higher risk of ICU mortality.[20][21]
+Extubation failure carries a higher risk of intensive care unit mortality.[20][21].
+Recently, the use of non-invasive ventilation (NIV), mostly in the form of BPAP, has gained prominence.
+Current evidence favors prophylactic use of NIV immediately after extubation to prevent reintubation in only selected high-risk patients, like chronic obstructive pulmonary disease and hypercapnia.
+Otherwise, NIV use for post-extubation respiratory failure has not been shown to reduce reintubation rate or intensive care unit mortality.[22][23]
+In addition to using NIV, high-flow oxygen systems have gained popularity over the last few years in selected patients with hypoxemic respiratory failure.
+Studies have shown to reduce the re-intubation rate.[24][25][26][27][28][29]

 Various Clinical Parameters to Predict the Outcome Following Extubation

-Glasgow coma scale-Glasgow Coma Scale (GCS) before extubation has been observed to be the most significant variable governing the outcome following extubation.[18][30][31]
+Glasgow coma scale-Glasgow Coma Scale before extubation has been observed to be the most significant variable governing the outcome following extubation.[18][30][31]

 1. Cough strength, level and consistency of secretion, and status of gag reflex [31]